prabhatmutreja/testrepo/README.md

 # testrepo
 ##Editing the file
-It is a markdown file in the respository.
+Its a markdown file in this repository.